lvarshini3096/lvarshini3096/README.md

 That pretty much sums up my normal day except I don't wear glasses and I can totally keep a plant alive (atleast I think so)!

-- 🔭 I’m currently working on speech recognition and accent conversion.
+- 🔭 I am passionate about all things Audio and Speech AI.
-- 🌱 I have been learning to implement DSP algorithms on C and C++.
+- 🌱 I have been trying to keep up with the latest in the Generative AI space and learning Cloud Services.
-- 😄 Right now I am watching The West Wing and Criminal Minds.
+- 😄 Right now I am watching The Newsroom and The Middle.

 - And this is still under construction.